Kungsbacka/Grouper/README.md

 start PowerShell: `psexec.exe -i -u DOMAIN\gmsa$ powershell.exe`).
 2. Use tools/ProtectString.ps1 to encrypt the secret.
 3. Paste the protected string into the configuration file.

+### Certificate authentication

+If you use certificate authentication for Azure AD and Exchange Online, and you store the certificates in the LocalMachine store, you have to give the service account read permissions to the private key.
+You can do this using tools/GrantPrivateKeyAccess.ps1.

+1. Import certificate (including private key) to Cert:\LocalMachine\My.
+2. Give the service account read access to the key by running tools/GrantPrivateKeyAccess as Administrator.

 ## Grouper documents